5 Types of Events That Make Money

 This keeps planning time to a minimum.

 People will always pay to learn skills that lead to more money or more free time.
 The language or marketing copy differ, but this is essentially what all successful training seminars offer.
-If you look online, you will find dozens of companies that design and promote training seminars for business certification, study programs, and personal development.
+You will find dozens of companies online that design and promote training seminars for business certification, study programs, and personal development.
 Even better is that you don’t actually need to be a trainer to make money off the events.
 All you have to do is identify a need, hire a good trainer, and plan the event.

 If you do a good job drawing a crowd at your first show, then future shows will grow on reputation.